 - 3.1 Our curriculum is inclusive.
-For those pupils with special educational needs or specific learning difficulties, the school has a well-established Learning Support department, led by the SENCO. - 3.2 Further details of this provision can be found in our Special Educational Needs and Disability (SEND) Policy.
+For those pupils with special educational needs or specific learning difficulties, the school has a well-established Learning Support department, led by the Head of Learning Support or SENCO for each section. - 3.2 Further details of this provision can be found in our Special Educational Needs and Disability (SEND) Policy.